 Brachycaudus (Appelia) tragopogonis (Kaltenbach)

 Like nearly all Brachycaudus in North America, this is another invasive species.
-It is one of the rare instances in which Blackman and Eastop has not been updated to reflect the full range of a species.
-I have been collecting this aphid for over 20 years, and seen it many places where I did not collect it.
+I have been collecting this aphid for many years and seen it many places where I did not collect it.
 It is known to be monoecious on Tragopogon, and it seems to be so in my area, but it gets a very early start in the spring.
 Sometimes I have seen colonies on the rosettes of its host plants incredibly early in the season, such as 1 March in Moses Lake, Washington.
 I therefore wonder whether this aphid overwinters as viviparae in the western U.S. I have material from Washington, Oregon, California, and New Mexico.